-Italy’s fashion and economic capital, mile-a-minute Milano is a thrilling, energized place that blends its industrial know-how with a flair for style and zest for life.
+Italy’s fashion and economic capital, mile-a-minute Milano is an exciting, energized place that blends its industrial know-how with a flair for style and zest for life.
 The result is a thoroughly modern metropolis that leans on the foundations of nearly 3,000 years of history.
-Come to Milan for wonderful art (Da Vinci’s “The Last Supper” hangs here), amazing architecture (the Gothic cathedral is the world’s largest), dining (Milan is a wealthy town that offers foodies a multitude of upmarket gourmet gems like Cracco Peck) and of course, fabulous shopping that showcases the work of some of the most creative minds in Europe.
+Come to Milan for fantastic art (Da Vinci’s “The Last Supper” hangs here), amazing architecture (the Gothic cathedral is the world’s largest), dining (Milan is a wealthy town that offers foodies a multitude of upmarket gourmet gems like Cracco Peck).
+And, of course, fabulous shopping that showcases the work of some of the most creative minds in Europe.

 Browsing the boutiques selling beautiful leather goods, shoes, handbags, fashions, and antiques is, without doubt, a favorite activity in Milan.
 The stores here are among the most exclusive in the world; all major brands, Italian and international, vie for the attention of the privileged shoppers that descend on the city.
 Stroll along Via Montenapoleone or in the Galleria Vittorio Emanuele in the Piazza Duomo for tempting finds that will have you reaching for your credit card.